Nashville Fashion Week 2011

 The inaugural year of Nashville Fashion Week.
 A flurry of events that would make anybody's head spin.
 Five nights of runway shows, after parties, and boutique events that summed up to be the culmination of the emerging fashion market in Nashville.
 We were there to get the most in-depth coverage of any outlet in Nashville.

-Jenny Anne - (See all articles from Jenny)
+Amanda Morgan - (See all articles from Amanda)

 Category: Fashion Show Coverage

 Written On: April the 18th, 2011 @ 09:03PM Central Time